 This was a multicentre binational cohort study.
 To remind you – a cohort study takes a group of people, in this case, children, admitted to the PICU/ICU and follows them over time, often looking to see what variables are related to a pre-set outcome.

 Patients – All patients under 16 years of age admitted to PICU or a general ICU with a principal diagnosis of either sepsis or septic shock.
 These patients were compared with the larger group of patients admitted with invasive infections (± septic shock).

 Outcome measure – The primary endpoint was 30-day mortality.
 This data was available for 100% of the patients.

 The 2005 (!) international pediatric sepsis consensus conference defines severe sepsis as…

 Sepsis plus cardiovascular organ dysfunction OR acute respiratory distress syndrome OR two or more other organ dysfunctions

 This definition doesn’t exactly roll off of the tongue.
-What severe sepsis therefore amounts to is hypotension (<5th percentile for age) OR vasopressor use OR hyperlactataemia.
+Therefore, severe sepsis amounts to hypotension (<5th percentile for age) OR vasopressor use OR hyperlactataemia.